Opus Eponymous: Background

 A band member, all of whom are referred to only as Nameless Ghouls, explained that the songs on Opus Eponymous were written in 2007 and 2008, around two years before the album was released.
 Tobias Forge said that it was the song "Stand by Him" that heralded the start of the band: "while being together in another band, Ghost started when I played a riff to everybody else.
 I said that this is probably the most heavy metal riff that has ever existed.
 Then I showed them the opening riff to 'Stand by Him'.
 When the chorus came to me, it haunted my dreams.
 Every time I picked up the guitar, I ended up playing that progression, and when I fit the words in, it seemed to cry out for a Satanically-oriented lyric.
 This was in 2006.
 When we came up with the name Ghost, it seemed only natural to build on the foundation of this heavy imagery.
 Within that concept we were able to combine our love of horror films, and of course, the traditions of Scandinavian metal."
 The lyrics to "Stand by Him" were originally in Swedish.

 Forge contacted his former Repugnant bandmate Gustaf Lindström and recorded demos of "Stand by Him", "Prime Mover" and "Death Knell" in early 2008.
 It was the songs that caused Ghost to become a theatrical band with their Satanic theme: "Very early on, when the material came together in the project phase before it was actually a band, when it was a logo and a couple of songs, it came together by itself because the material and the lyrics sort of screamed a over-the-top commitment to the dark side.
 It is hard to make that credible and really eerie.
 What we thought of when we heard the songs is basically a band that looks the way we do now", explained a Ghoul.
 Although he sang on the demos, Forge did not want to be the singer, preferring to be the guitarist.
 He approached several vocalists for the role, including Messiah Marcolin, Mats Levén, Christer Göransson of Mindless Sinner, and JB Christoffersson.
 All of these singers turned down the offer, leading Forge to take the position himself.
 Forge uploaded the demos to Myspace on 12 March 2010.
 The musician later stated "that night, my whole life changed;" within two days of posting the demos, he was contacted by record labels from around the world.
 Forge's older brother Sebastian died the same day the demos were released.

+The album artwork is a reference to a promotional poster for the 1979 television miniseries adaption of Stephen King's 'Salem's Lot.